nadath/nadath.github.io/_posts/2023-07-29-draggable.md

 ### Questioning myself yet again

-I was hit by reality, through an interview for a developer job, of the level of my skill.
+I was hit by the realest reality, through an interview for a developer job, about the level of my skill.
 My dreams are infinitely higher than what I could achieve with my current level.
 I always do that, unrealistic thinking, and disappoint myself.

 My creative tap was blocked.